David Abrahams (mathematician)

 Ian David Abrahams (born 15 January 1958) is an English mathematician and held the Beyer Professor of Applied Mathematics at the University of Manchester, 2008–2016.
 From 2014 to 2016 he was Director of the International Centre for Mathematical Sciences in Edinburgh and in October 2016 he succeeded John Toland as Director of the Isaac Newton Institute for Mathematical Sciences, and N M Rothschild and Sons Professor of Mathematics, in Cambridge.
 He was President 2007–2009, of the Institute of Mathematics and its Applications.
 In 2017 he was awarded the IMA/LMS David Crighton Medal for services to mathematics.
+He was awarded a CBE in the 2026 King's Birthday Honours for services to the mathematical sciences.

 Education

 Born in Manchester, Abrahams was the son of Harry Abrahams and of Leila Abrahams.

 He completed his BSc in aeronautical engineering in 1979 and PhD (and DIC) in applied mathematics in 1982, both at Imperial College London.
 There he won two scholarships and the Finsbury Medal for top undergraduate.
 For his PhD he was supervised by Frank Leppington for a thesis entitled The scattering of sound by finite thin elastic plates and cavities.